NagyD/SDLPoP/doc/Readme.txt

 * --version, -v -- Display SDLPoP version and quit.
 * --help, -h, -? -- Display help and quit.
 (Currently it only points to this Readme...)
 * seed=number -- Set initial random seed, for testing.
+* --screenshot -- Must be used with megahit and a level number.
+When the level starts, a screenshot is saved to screenshot.png and the game quits.

 Q: What keys can I use?
 A: